snehallate/Maze-Game-OpenGL/README.md

 # Maze Game using OpenGL
+# Repository Link:
 A simple Maze Pathfinding Game developed using C language and OpenGL (GLUT).
 The player must navigate through the maze and reach the destination before the timer runs out.